Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 when A Peden and J G Crichton both connected with the ball at the same

 time.
+Brown was on target for the visitors.
 The Stoke players showed good

 individual skill but the traditional English failure to play as a team cost